-Improved literacy Specialist English Qualified English specialist - Pupils identified for small Termly results: All years Teaching assigned to all lower ability group support to focus on PP Assistant English and English Study Plus cohort.
-TA to have access to classes.
-Also used for small fortnightly feedback and group withdrawal during form focus on AO's which require time.
-EEF states that such further mastery. support can have a positive benefit of between 3-5 months progress on average if TAs have been well-trained and supported.
-This is in place.
-Regular assessment of AO's to take place to assess progress and impact of withdrawal.
-CWO to oversee reports and progress - fortnightly feedback available for SHA / KPO.
-TA in addition to be utilised to deliver catch up sessions for work missed due to PP pupil absence.
-Progress with these pupils analysed and fed into fortnightly feedback.
+been well-trained and progress and impact of

+supported.
+This is in place. withdrawal.
+CWO to oversee

+reports and progress -

+fortnightly feedback available

+for SHA / KPO.

+TA in addition to be utilised

+to deliver catch up sessions

+for work missed due to PP

+pupil absence.
+Progress with

+these pupils analysed and

+fed into fortnightly feedback.

 Desired outcome Chosen action/ support What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review the implementation?
 Improved numeracy results: Years 7-9 AQA Entry Level Mathematics specification to be followed.
 Autumn Term 2 Spring Term 2 Summer Term 2 Extra core skills class taken rather than a second Modern Foreign Language.
 Aims to ensure mastery of basics needed to access curriculum.
 SBE to provide differentiated SMART lessons and materials to all teaching staff.
-Use opf Method Maths to extend the more able in year 9.
+Use of Method Maths to extend the more able in year 9.
 Review of monitoring Maths data after each monitoring milestone.
 Annual evaluation of impact.
-Catch-up annual report BWA / SBE / SPA Termly Y9: AQA Entry Level Mathematics Results Breakfast Club Spring Term 1 Summer Term 1 Weekly numeracy session for identified pupils using Maths Watch software.
+Catch-up annual report BWA / SBE / SPA Termly Y9: AQA Entry Level Mathematics Results Breakfast Club Autumn Term 2 - ongoing on Wednesday mornings Weekly numeracy session for identified pupils using Maths Watch software.
 SBE to set up personalised individual Maths Watch tasks based on question level analysis from the Autumn Term assessments.
 Register of regular attendance.
 SBE / DEM Updated weekly.
 Termly reviews for Spring Term 1 and Summer Term 1

 Improved numeracy results: Years 10 and 11 Maths Study Plus - delivered by specialist teachers.
 Identified pupils at risk of not making expected progress choose Maths Study Plus an option at GCSE.
 Delivered by an experienced teacher, the course aims to consolidate critical numeracy skills throughout Years 10 and 11.
 AQA Entry Level Certification in Mathematics to be piloted with year 10 Study Plus pupils Best teachers are allocated to Study Plus.
 Quality of teaching monitored through SLT drop-ins, appraisal observations and work scrutiny.
 Tracking data and regular assessments monitored rigorously through school's QA systems.
-SWS / SBE After each data collection exams (Yr 10 and Yr 11 mocks) AQA Entry Level Mathematics Results Small group withdrawal delivered by subject specialist teachers / teaching assistant Identified pupils selected for additional GCSE intervention based on findings from regular assessments (1:1 / small group support) during form time, lunchtimes and after school.
+SWS / SBE After each data collection exams (Yr 10 and Yr 11 mocks) AQA Entry Level Mathematics Results Edexcel Functional Skills Mathematics results at level 1 and level 2 Small group withdrawal delivered by subject specialist teachers / teaching assistant Identified pupils selected for additional GCSE intervention based on findings from regular assessments (1:1 / small group support) during form time, lunchtimes and after school.
 These sessions focus on mastery of key skills.
 EEF states that mastery learning has moderate impact for very low cost based on moderate evidence.
-Lower attaining pupils may gain more from this strategy than high attaining pupils by as much as one or two months' progress.
+Lower attaining pupils may gain more from this strategy than high attaining pupils by as much as one- or two-months' progress.
 Regular and detailed monitoring following attendance at specialist sessions.
 Analysis of half term assessments and mock examinations to identify 5 key areas for improvement on a child-to-child basis.
 Areas for improvement to be built into class starters and highlighted as key areas for TA support.
 Re-assess skills in follow-up assessments to ensure improvement in these areas and identify 5 more.
 Establish a specific excel file on a question by question analysis solely for disadvantaged pupils and SWS / ESW Monitoring data on a termly basis.
 Formal assessment records.